Updated on January 28, 2024 with updated screenshots from TurboTax Deluxe downloaded software. If you use other tax software, see:

 Non-Deductible Contribution to Traditional IRA

-It’s not a repayment of a retirement distribution.
+It was not a repayment of a retirement distribution.

 Enter the contribution amount.
-If you contributed in the following year before April 15 for the previous year, enter the contribution in both boxes.
+Because we contributed for year X in year X, we put zero in the second box.
+If you contributed for the previous year between January 1 and April, enter the contribution in both boxes.

 No excess contribution.

 Same question we saw before.
 For a clean “planned” Backdoor Roth, we can answer No. If you made non-deductible contribution for previous years, answer Yes.

 Total basis through the previous year.
 If you did your taxes correctly on TurboTax last year, TurboTax transfers the number here.
 If you made non-deductible contributions for previous years (regardless of when), enter the number on line 14 of your Form 8606 from last year.